jschildgen/db-slides/README.md

 ## Figures and Diagrams using Slides.com

 One way to put shapes, arrows, boxes on slides is to draw these figures in a tool like Visio, PowerPoint, etc. and save a screenshot image of it into the img/ folder.
-Mind that the original file must not be thrown away, so that it can later be edited.
+Mind that the original file must not be thrown away so that it can later be edited.

-Another way of putting figures on a slide, is directly writing SVG code in the HTML.
-The slide editor <https://www.slides.com> can be used to draw elements on the disired position of the slide, and then generate HTML code of it.
+Another way of putting figures on a slide is directly writing SVG code in the HTML.
+The slide editor <https://www.slides.com> can be used to draw elements on the desired position of the slide, and then generate HTML code of it.
 In the right menu of the slides editor, a `<>` button shows HTML code which can be copy-pasted into the slides.
 Afterwards, colors, texts, and element positions can be adjusted directly in the HTML/SVG.

+There are a lot of useful plugins for reveal.js for displaying other kinds of digrams, figures, or charts: <https://github.com/hakimel/reveal.js/wiki/Plugins,-Tools-and-Hardware>

 ## ER Diagrams

 For this project, an ERM plugin for reveal.js was developed (src/erd.js and src/erd.css) to generate ER diagrams using the [joint.js](https://www.jointjs.com) framework.

 To put an ER diagram on a slide, a `<div class="erd">` can be used.
-The content of this element is a JSON string: an array that consists of an array of entites and of another array of relationships.
+The content of this element is a JSON string: an array that consists of an array of entities and of another array of relationships.
 Each entity and relationship is a JSON document.
 One example:

 ```html
 <div>